 Side effects include nausea, abdominal pain, difficulty swallowing, and the risk of an inflamed oesophagus or oesophageal ulcers.
 These are less likely to occur if the medicine is taken properly.
 Injected forms of bisphosphonates don’t cause stomach upset.
-And it may be easier to schedule a quarterly or yearly injection than to remember to take a weekly or monthly pill.
+And it is easier to schedule a quarterly, six monthly or yearly injection than to remember to take a weekly or monthly pill.

-Long-term bisphosphonate therapy has been linked to a rare problem in which the middle of the thighbone cracks and might even break completely.
+Long-term bisphosphonate therapy has been linked to a rare problem where the middle of the thighbone cracks and might even break completely.
 Bisphosphonates also have the potential to affect the jawbone.
-Osteonecrosis of the jaw is a rare condition mostly occurring after a tooth extraction in which a section of jawbone dies and deteriorates.
+Osteonecrosis of the jaw is a rare condition mostly occurring after a tooth extraction where a section of jawbone dies and deteriorates.
 You should have a recent dental examination before starting bisphosphonates.

-Oestrogen, especially when started soon after menopause, can help maintain bone density.
+Oestrogen, especially when started soon after menopause, can help keep up bone density.
 However, estrogen therapy can increase a woman’s risk of blood clots, endometrial cancer, breast cancer and possibly heart disease.